Spevigo (spesolimab-sbzo)

 What is Spevigo?

-Spevigo (also known by its generic name spesolimab-sbzo) was approved in 2022 for the treatment of adults with generalized pustular psoriasis (GPP) flares.
+Spevigo (also known by its generic name spesolimab-sbzo) is a biologic medication that was approved in 2022 for the treatment of adults with generalized pustular psoriasis (GPP) flares.
 In 2024, Spevigo was approved for the treatment of GPP in adults and pediatric patients aged 12 and above weighing ≥40 kg.

 In adults experiencing GPP flares, Spevigo is administered once by intravenous (IV) infusion.
 If flare symptoms persist, a second dose may be administered one week after the initial dose.